What Cheese Goes on Pizza?

 Gouda’s taste, texture, and aroma vary depending on its age.
 The cheese tends to have a more robust flavor as it contains less moisture when it’s older.

 You can buy it in both straight and smoked forms.
-The former is more suited for pizza toppings, and both types pair well with sweet and savory flavors.
+The former is more suited for pizza toppings; both types pair well with sweet and savory flavors.
 Smoked gouda is particularly popular on pizza.

 Consider using Edam instead of Gouda cheese if you want a cheesy crust.
 These cheeses have similar flavor profiles, but Edam is softer and flows less when melted.

 They also brown more evenly, but both are good for you.
-You can combine them, however, but you must choose one with the right texture and flavor to balance out the other toppings on the pizza.
+You can combine them, however, but you must choose one with the right texture and flavor to balance the pizza’s other toppings.

 When choosing cheese for your pizza, there are many varieties.
 Avoid high-fat varieties, as they can be too high in saturated fats.